The Maiden and the Boy who Vanished

 Illustrated By: Elizabeth Rocha

-Now close to the castle there dwelt a widow, a miller by trade, who had three daughters.
-The family was very poor, and hardly earned enough to meet their daily needs.
+Now close to the castle there lived a widow, a miller by trade, who had three daughters.
+The family was very poor and hardly earned enough to meet their daily needs.
 When they heard of the midnight noises in the castle and the promised reward of 300 gold pieces, the eldest daughter said, "As we are so very poor, surely we have nothing to lose.
-We might try to earn these three hundred gold pieces by remaining in the room for one night.
+We might try to earn these 300 gold pieces by staying in the room for one night.
 I should like to try, Mother, if you'll let me."

 The Boy Who Vanished Story